 You empower everyone to explore data: Back in the days the IT department had the full responsibility to code the required information or generate reports that would take days, if not weeks.
-Modern solutions cut the middleman and provide the user with a drag-and-drop interface which enables you to explore the data on your own.
+Modern solutions cut the middleman and provide the user with a drag-and-drop interface that enables you to explore the data on your own.
 This self-service approach empowers you to create and analyse your own dashboard, without writing a single line of SQL code by simply selecting the desired chart, and dropping it onto the required area.
 Your data is immediately visualised, and you don’t need to wait for the analysis for hours or days.
 Powerful online data analysis tools will do all the hard work for you.

 You get real-time updates: Real-time is all the rage these days, and why shouldn’t it be?
-Just think - your data automatically updated without the tedious and error-prone practice of manually entering new information.
+Just think - your data is automatically updated without the tedious and error-prone practice of manually entering new information.
 A real time dashboard allows you to monitor activity as it happens throughout your business processes.
 Your charts and reports are updated continuously in less than a second after the action occurs.
 Gone are the days of a decision-maker requesting a report for a meeting that gets rescheduled leading the report preparer to have to do the work twice.
 No matter when you need to look at the report, the charts are up to date.